k8redfern/cs2XX-ComputerArchitecture/site/labs/gates/basic-gates.rst

 #.
 Using only ``OR`` and ``NOT``, create a circuit that always outputs ``1``, regardless of the input

+    * Do not use a voltage source or a ground component

     .. list-table::
         :widths: auto
         :header-rows: 1